-- Similar to the previous update: Show Racism the Red Card continues to deliver training sessions to local voluntary and community groups and schools around hate crime which includes elements of challenging stereotypes - Gem Arts delivered a programme of activity with children and young people designed to highlight the importance of integration and multi-cultural society.
-This work took place in 2016/17 but the work produced continues to be used in relation to the promotion of hate crime. - Gateshead Council, in collaboration with all Tyne and Wear local authorities, were successful in a joint bid for Show Racism the Red Card to provide a targeted service to support young people who are expressing extreme and racist ideas and attitudes and who are vulnerable to radicalisation.
-SRtRC have created an outreach education service to support children and young people in mainstream and alternative educational provision which will involve education for all pupils on extremism and radicalisation as well as targeted work for individuals that require a tailored / personalised intervention. - Newcastle CVS, in collaboration with Gateshead and Newcastle CSPs, were successful in a funding bid to develop a set of online resources that will enable community based workers and volunteers, across both local authority areas, to be able to confidently challenge extreme language, behaviour and attitudes to support community tension/cohesion, violent extremism and hate crime agendas.
-The project will also include a short qualitative study with local communities as well as training programme that will be delivered by the voluntary and community sector to raise awareness of hate crime and extremism.
-Both of these projects are near completion, and the findings will be published during hate crime awareness in October 2017. - A regional funding bid was submitted to increase the provision available to support those adults that do not reach thresholds for Prevent/Channel but still hold challenging views and beliefs that, in some cases, have been compounded by Brexit.
-Awaiting outcome.
+- Similar to the previous update: Show Racism the Red Card continues to deliver training sessions to local voluntary and community groups and schools around hate crime which includes elements of challenging stereotypes. - Gem Arts delivered a programme of activity with children and young people designed to highlight the importance of integration and multi-cultural society.
+This work took place in 2016/17 but the work produced continues to be used in relation to the promotion of hate crime. - Gateshead Council, in collaboration with all Tyne and Wear local authorities, were successful in a joint bid for Show Racism the Red Card to provide a targeted service to support young people who are expressing extreme and racist ideas and attitudes and who are vulnerable to radicalisation in 2017/18.
+Gateshead have supported Show Racism the Red Card, who have received additional funding for 201/8/19 from the Home Office Building a Stronger Britain Together fund to continue to the delivery of the Routes project, a targeted service to support young people who are expressing extreme/racist ideas and attitudes; - Newcastle CVS, in collaboration with Gateshead and Newcastle CSPs, were successful in a funding bid to develop a set of online resources that will enable community based workers and volunteers, across both local authority areas, to be able to confidently challenge extreme language, behaviour and attitudes to support community tension/cohesion, violent extremism and hate crime agendas.
+The project included a short qualitative study in 2 communities in Gateshead.
+Attended and presented at the launch of the Newcastle CVS Conversation not Confrontation website, which contains tools for Voluntary and Community groups to challenge people expressing extreme views and ideas. - In the process of creating a leaflet for parents which focuses on 'Keeping Children and Young People Safe Against Radicalisation and Extremism'